GEORGE-GICHURU/Bad/README.md

 -----------------------------------------------------------------------
 Generate a password for a new credential. | Account password locker | Generate a password for the user.|
 -------------------------------------------------------------------------------------------------
-Create and save the user's credential with the generated password
+Create and save the user's credential with the generated password | save the password |

 Log out. | N/A | log out to the users page |
 -------------------------------------------------------------------------------------------------